The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 = Does the plugin allow me to purge the NGINX User Cache for an account? =

 Yes, it does!
 This can be done easily via the button in the admin top bar.

+= Does the plugin allow me to disable or enable NGINX User Caching? =

+Yes!
+You can disable or enable the cache from the top admin bar.

 == Installation ==